Andreyf20/dot-files/nvim/README.md

 Make sure to install gcc g++ ripgrep unzip which are needed for some plugins

-LSP:
+LS:

 - npm i -g typescript typescript-language-server // for typescrit and javascript
-- npm i -g vscode-langservers-extracted
+- npm i -g vscode-langservers-extracted // for typescritp and javascript
+- asdf plugin add lua-language-server && asdf install lua-language-server latest && asdf global lua-language-server latest

 Linters: